nadecancode/dsc106-final/README.md

 # A Svelte Template for Interactive Articles with Svelte

+For UCSD dataviz course: [https://dsc106.com/](https://dsc106.com/).

 This is a starter template to build an interactive article using Svelte.

+It comes with some built-in features:

+- Responsiveness
+- Support for browser-rendered math equations
+- Scrollytelling built-in
-It comes with scrollytelling built-in, as well as an example of a responsive, d3 + svelte visualization.
+- An example of a responsive, d3 + svelte visualization.

-For UCSD dataviz course: [https://dsc106.com/](https://dsc106.com/).

 ### Getting Started